 These easy baked rainbow grilled cheese sandwiches are super easy to make and even more fun to eat!
 My kids love them, and I'm sure yours will too!

-Often referred to as “unicorn grilled cheese” in this house, the colors vary but often carry that fun rainbow vibe.
+This rainbow sandwich recipe is often referred to as "unicorn grilled cheese" in this house.
+The colors vary but often carry that fun rainbow vibe.

-These sandwiches are baked, making them even easier for feeding a big family.
+- Multiple sandwiches at once.
+These sandwiches are baked, making them even easier to feed a big family.
 With the stovetop method, I often found myself taking 5 minutes per sandwich, but I can make 6-8 of them in under 10 minutes with this nifty trick!